Safari in Kenya

 The difference in price between the two periods can be as much as 50% for accommodation.
 So, it goes without saying that going on safari in the low (green) season saves you a lot of cash.

-But, with far from optimum wildlife viewing at this time and many camps actually closed, we would instead suggest going on safari in mid season (late-May-June and October are superb).
+But, with far from optimum wildlife viewing at this time and many camps actually closed, I would instead suggest going on safari in mid season (late-May-June and October are superb).
 Prices are probably around 25% lower than high season but the wildlife viewing is often good and there are far fewer crowds.

 Where to find cheap(er) safaris